wing5wong/artisan-whs-static/source/_events/2021-02-09_whs-swim-champs.md

 ---
-title: WHS Swim Champs
+title: WHS Swim Champs / Lifesaving
 date: 2021-02-19T01:00:20.371Z
 ---
-WHS Swim Champs / WSS Lifesaving - Friday 19 February
+WHS Swim Champs / Lifesaving - Friday 19 February

 Sign ups for our WHS Swim Champs is now open.
 There are two grades you can compete in A Grade (Competitive) and B Grade (Social).